parryc/thevoid/templates/leflan/language_lithuanian.md

 Colloquially, the DAT form of `dešimt:ten` is _dešimčiai_.
 All other cases stay undeclined.
 For example, note the use of _dešimčiai_ here representing "for X": <ex>_DešimČIAI kavos puodelių mums reikia trijų šimtų keturiasdešimt penkių gramų kavos pupelių ir dviejų šimtų vienuolikos mililitrų pieno._ ⧸ For ten cups of coffee, we need 345 grams of coffee beans and 211 ml of milk.</ex>

+One may also hear shortened versions of the 10s in colloquial speech: (from 20 upwards) dvim, trim, kem, pem, šem, septym, aštuon, devyn.

 ## Declensions

 Numbers one, two, and three have non-standard declensions.
 Numbers four through nine, as well as the teens, have their own standard declensions.